Gabeaya/VendorOrder.Solution/README.md

 * _Navigate the directory: (cd top name directory)_
 * _Open in Vs code: code ._
 * _Run: dotnet restore VendorOrder_
-* _The line above will install our csproj packages._
+* _The line above will create the obj directory._
 * _Run: dotnet build VendorOrder_
-* _The line above will compile and create obj and bin directories._
+* _The line above will compile and create bin directories._
 * _Run: dotnet run in order to see the application in the browser._
+* _Run: dotnet test in VendorOrder.Tests to test the Models functionality._

 ## License :clipboard:
 MIT &copy; 2021 _Gabriel Ayala_